-SIP is structured as a layered protocol, where at the top there is the concept of dialog, that is a peer-to-peer relationship between two SIP nodes that persists for some time and facilitates sequencing of different requestresponse exchanges (transactions).
+SIP is structured as a layered protocol, where at the top there is the concept of dialog, that is a peer-to-peer relationship between two SIP nodes that persists for some time and facilitates sequencing of different request-response exchanges (transactions).
 In CoAP there is no concept equivalent to SIP dialogs, and, if needed, it has to be explicitly implemented at application level.
 Under the dialog there is the transaction layer, that is the message exchange that comprises a client request, the following optional server provisional responses and the server final response.
 The concept of transaction is also present in CoAP where requests and responses are bound and matched through a token present as message header field.
 Under the transaction there is the messaging layer where messages are effectively formatted and sent through an underlying non-SIP transport protocol (such as UDP or TCP).
-Instead of completely re-designing a session initiation protocol for constrained environments, we propose to reuse the SIP layered architecture of SIP, by simply re-defining the messaging layer with a constrained-oriented binary encoding.
-For such a purpose, we propose to reuse the same CoAP message syntax [6].
-Figure 4.1 shows the CoSIP message format derived by CoAP.
-A CoSIP message starts with the 2-bit Version field (set to 1, i.e. CoSIP version 1), followed by the 2-bit Type field (set to 1 = Non-confirmable), the 4-bit CoAP TKL field (set to 0), the 8-bit Code field that encode request methods (for request messages) and response codes (for response messages), the 16-bit CoAP Message ID field, followed by zero or more Option fields.
+Instead of completely re-designing a session initiation protocol for constrained environments, we propose to reuse the SIP layered architecture of SIP, by simply re-defining the messaging layer with a constrainedoriented binary encoding.
+For such a purpose, we propose to reuse the same CoAP message syntax [4].
+Figure 2 shows the CoSIP message format derived by CoAP.
+A CoSIP message starts with the 2-bit Version field (1), followed by the 2-bit Type field (1 = Non-confirmable), the 4-bit CoAP TKL field (set to 0), the 8-bit Code field that encode request methods (for request messages) and response codes (for response messages), the 16-bit CoAP Message ID field, followed by zero or more Option fields.
 In case a CoSIP message body is present, as in CoAP it is appended after Options field, prefixed by an 1-byte marker (0xFF) that separates CoSIP header and payload.
-Options are encoded as in CoAP in Type-Length-Value (TLV) format and encode all CoSIP header fields (From, Via, Call-ID, etc.) included in the CoSIP message.